sfdcai/studio/README.md

 ## Features ✨

 *   **Web UI Dashboard:** A modern Next.js interface to view the status of all files, see logs, and monitor processing in real-time.
+*   **Live System Health Monitoring:** The dashboard provides live status updates for the processing queue and cloud uploads.
 *   **Centralized Configuration:** Manage all backend script settings directly from the web UI.
 *   **Server-Side Sync:** Backend scripts automatically pull all media directly from iCloud Photos.
 *   **Database-Driven:** Uses an SQLite database as the single source of truth, tracking every file, its metadata, and processing status.